davidosomething/dotfiles/README.md

       called with the original arguments `__fun $@`
     - Two space indents
 - **Function names**
-    - My helpers for scripting and provisioning via these dotfiles are namespaced following [google shell style] as `dko::function_name()`.
+    - Namespace helpers for scripting and provisioning following [google shell style] as `dko::function_name()`.
-      These functions are expected to persist for the lifetime of the script or in the shell if the script was sourced.
+      These functions persist for the lifetime of the script or in the shell for sourced scripts.
     - For private functions in a script, use two underscores `__private_func()` These function names are safe to reuse after script execution.
 When namespaced, they are in the form of `__dko::function_name()`.